auerswal/pubcloud2020/ex3-web/README.md

 [Amazon Simple Storage Service](https://aws.amazon.com/s3/) (S3)
 is organized with so called *buckets*.
+Amazon S3 buckets have the peculiar characteristic that their names must be globally unique.
 Buckets store individual files.
 To store an image in S3,
 first there needs to be a bucket.